GAPS

 Yes.

 None.
-Antivirals (Tamiflu & Relenza) are effective in poultry but their use is prohibited due to the risk of resistance and hazard thereof for human.
+Antivirals (Tamiflu & Relenza) are effective in poultry but their use is prohibited due to the risk of antimicrobial resistance (AMR) and hazard thereof for human.

 None anticipated in the near future.
 In the longer term virus specific antiviral may be a possibility.
 Only drugs not for use in human can be considered.